-2. In WhatsApp’s Settings select the Data and storage usage option.
+- In WhatsApp’s Settings, select the Data and storage usage option.

 Excluding Some Media from the Deletion

-2. Tap the three dots at the top and select Media if it’s an indvidual chat or Group media if it’s a group chat.
+- Tap the three dots at the top and select Media if it’s an individual chat or Group media if it’s a group chat.

-4. Now just go through steps as explained above however when you arrive at the deletion stage, leave the option Delete starred messages unchecked then tap on the CLEAR MESSAGES button..
+4. Now just go through steps as explained earlier, however when you arrive at the deletion stage, leave the option Delete starred messages unchecked then tap on the CLEAR MESSAGES button.

 Confirming the Deletion

-By doing this you’ll probably have saved your phone some precious amount of space and perhaps even taken care of the occasional lagging you were noticing on WhatsApp.
+By doing this, you’ll probably have saved your phone some precious amount of space and perhaps even taken care of the occasional lagging you were when using WhatsApp.